 ''' # ssl_verify (bool, str) # aliases: verify_ssl # conda verifies SSL certificates for HTTPS requests, just like a web browser.
 By default, SSL verification is enabled and conda operations will fail if a required URL's certificate cannot be verified.
 Setting ssl_verify to False disables certification verification.
-The value for ssl_verify can also be (1) a path to a CA bundle file, (2) a path to a directory containing certificates of trusted CA, or (3) 'truststore' to use the operating system certificate store. # ssl_verify: true '''
+The value for ssl_verify can also be (1) a path to a CA bundle file, or (2) a path to a directory containing certificates of trusted CA. # ssl_verify: true '''

-Running conda config --set ssl_verify false modifies \sim /.condarc and sets the -k flag for all future conda operations performed by that user.
+Running conda config --set ssl_verify false modifies ~/.condarc and sets the -k flag for all future conda operations performed by that user.
 Running conda config --help shows other configuration scope options.